King Charles III makes world debut as tour starts in Germany

-LONDON (AP) — Britain’s new king will make his debut on the world stage Wednesday, three days later and 550 miles (885 kilometers) northeast of where he had intended.

-Although King Charles III will be greeted with a hearty “willkommen” in Berlin rather than “bienvenue” in Paris, his goals remain the same: to cement Britain’s improving relations with Europe and show that he can help the U.K. win hearts and minds abroad just as his mother did so successfully for seven decades.
+BERLIN (AP) — King Charles III arrived in Berlin on Wednesday for his first foreign trip as Britain's monarch, hoping to improve the U.K.'s relations with the European Union and show he can win hearts and minds abroad, just as his mother did for seven decades.

-But the decision to cancel the first leg of his trip due to protests over planned pension changes in France may make it harder for Charles to make his mark during his first big international mission as monarch.
-And first impressions matter as Charles, 74, prepares for his coronation on May 6.

-“Charles will have fewer opportunities to present himself,” said said Arianne Chernock, a royal expert and professor of modern British history at Boston University.
-“This means that he’ll need to be very disciplined about using those opportunities available to maximize his impact — there won’t be many second chances on this trip.”
+Charles and Camilla, the queen consort, landed at Berlin's government airport in the early afternoon.
+The king, dressed in a black coat, and his wife, in a light blue coat and a feather-trimmed teal hat worn at a jaunty angle, paused at the top of their plane's stairs to receive a 21-gun salute as two military jets performed a flyover.

+The royal couple said in a joint statement, released on their official Twitter account, that it was a “great joy” to be able to develop the “longstanding friendship between our two nations.”

+Soldiers hoisted the British and German flags as the national anthems were played.
+Steinmeier and Charles then strolled past the cheering, flag-waving crowd, shaking hands and chatting briefly with people.

+Some took close-up pictures on their phones as Charles and Camilla approached, while others gave them flower bouquets.
+One woman handed Charles a gift bag.
+Journalists and security personnel trailed the royal couple and their German hosts as they made their way back to their motorcade.

-Charles, who ascended the throne after the death of Queen Elizabeth II in September, had something bigger in mind when this coming out party as king was announced.
+Charles, 74, who ascended the throne after the death of Queen Elizabeth II in September, is set to be crowned on May 6.
+As Britain's head of state, the king meets weekly with the prime minister and retains his mother's role as leader of the Commonwealth.

+He had initially planned to visit France before heading to Germany, but the first leg of his trip was canceled due to massive protests over the French government's efforts to raise the country's retirement age by two years.

 Billed as a multi-day tour of the European Union's two biggest countries, the trip was designed to underscore British Prime Minister Rishi Sunak's efforts to rebuild relations with the bloc after six years of arguments over Brexit and highlight the countries' shared history as they work together to combat Russian aggression in Ukraine.

-The truncated trip starts Wednesday in Berlin, where German President Frank-Walter Steinmeier will welcome Charles and Camilla, the queen consort, at the historic Brandenburg Gate.
+“You are, quite literally, the driving forces behind the energy transition," Steinmeier said.
+“You are helping to make the world a better place.”

+Charles met with German government ministers, experts and advocacy group representatives during the reception.
+A white tie dinner at the presidential palace is scheduled for Wednesday night.

-The king is scheduled to give a speech to the Bundestag, Germany’s parliament, on Thursday.
-He will also meet Chancellor Olaf Scholz, talk to Ukrainian refugees and meet with British and Germany military personnel who are working together on joint projects.
+On Thursday, the king is scheduled to give a speech to the Bundestag, Germany's parliament.
+He will also meet Chancellor Olaf Scholz, talk to Ukrainian refugees, and meet with British and Germany military personnel who are working together on joint projects.
+In the afternoon he will visit an organic farm outside of Berlin.

 The king was urged to make the trip by Sunak, who during his first six months in office negotiated a settlement to the long-running dispute over post-Brexit trading rules for Northern Ireland and reached a deal with France to combat the people smugglers ferrying migrants across the English Channel in small boats.
 Sunak hopes goodwill created by a royal visit can help pave the way for progress on other issues, including Britain's return to an EU program that funds scientific research across Europe.